Student & Family Handbook

 Children are encouraged to bring a snack each day.
 Teachers will set aside time for the students to replenish their energy by eating something nutritious.
 The children consider this an important part of their day.

 Please understand that our goal is to keep everyone safe at snack time, too.
-The likelihood of life-threatening allergies to peanuts and other nuts is increasing.
-As such, a number of our first grade classrooms are designated peanut and nut free, and the entire Kindergarten building at Library Street School is also nut-free.
-If your child is in Kindergarten or is placed in one of the nut-free first grade classrooms, we respectfully request that you provide your child with a snack that does not include peanuts or nuts.
+As a whole campus, some classrooms are designated as nut aware.
+If your child is placed in one of the nut aware classrooms, we respectfully request that you provide your child with a snack that does not include peanuts or nuts.
 If you are uncertain as to what foods contain such items or their by-products, we have a list available in the nurse’s office.

 Students: There are three primary rules that everyone must follow at all times.
 These are easy to remember: Be Respectful, Be Responsible, and Be Safe.
 We expect everyone to follow these rules on the bus, on the playground, in the classroom, and in the lunchroom.
 We follow these rules to create a a safe, happy, and caring school community.
 If you ignore these rules, there are consequences.
 Each classroom teacher develops specific behavior guidelines for you to follow to help establish an organized, positive and kind classroom.